 - Beliefs

 - Food, Food Security and Agriculture

 - The Cuban Revolution

 - Human Rights and Social Justice

-- Biodiversity and Ecology
+- · Biodiversity and Ecology

-Through exploration of unit themes, students' grasp of acquired grammar structures will be reinforced by review and active use of the indicative and subjunctive moods, commands, preterite vs imperfect and por vs para.
+Through exploration of unit themes, students' grasp of acquired grammar structures will be reinforced by review and active use of the indicabe reinforced by review and active use of the indicative and subjunctive moods, commands, preterite vs imperfect and por vs para.
 In addition, new grammar structures will include passive voice, prepositions, vosotros commands and relative pronouns.